dscho15/kitty-slam/README.md

 Pangolin is a set of lightweight and portable utility libraries for prototyping 3D, numeric or video based programs and algorithms.
 It is used quite widely in the field of Computer Vision as a means to remove platform-specific boilerplate and make it easy to visualize data.

-1) the official github is found at: https://github.com/stevenlovegrove/Pangolin
+The offical github is found at: https://github.com/stevenlovegrove/Pangolin

+### Summary

+1) Clone the github

 ```
 # Clone Pangolin along with it's submodules
 git clone --recursive https://github.com/stevenlovegrove/Pangolin.git
 ```

-2)
+2) Now download the necessary dependencies

 ```
 # See what package manager and packages are recommended